 If you lose library material checked out to your library account, you will need to pay for its replacement.
 Replacement charges are set at a “flat rate” of $140.00 per item regardless of the type or condition of the original material.
 We do not accept replacement copies for lost material.

 If you damaged library material you will need to pay for its repair or its replacement.
 Cost is determined by type of damage.
 Damage includes any markings, underlining, highlighting and sticky notes of all kinds.
 Please do not attempt to repair the material.

 If you notice that library material appears damaged or is missing parts, inform library staff before you check it out to avoid being assessed repair charges.

-It is recommended you periodically check My Account on the Library’s website at: https://sabio.library.arizona.edu/patroninfo/ to review your account.
+It is recommended you periodically check My Account on the library’s website at: https://sabio.library.arizona.edu/patroninfo/ to review your account.

 Library policy states that recalls may occur at any time.
 Recall due dates supersede all previous due dates.
 In most cases, the new due date will be anywhere from 3 to 9 days from the day you receive the notice.
 In some cases, you will only have a day or two to return the book(s).
-In order to avoid late charges, you will need to return the book by the recall due date.
+To avoid late charges, you will need to return the book by the recall due date.

 Courtesy and Overdue notices are sent by email or US mail.
 Courtesy and Overdue notices are a courtesy.
 They are not meant to be your indicator to renew or return your book(s).
 If you use Courtesy and Overdue notices as your indication to return or renew your books, you assume the risk of accruing late fees in the event that they are not received.

-The Library will not release late fees if you do not receive Courtesy or Overdue notices.
+We will not release late fees if you do not receive Courtesy or Overdue notices.